tombreit/django-dlcdb/README.md

 The DLCDB manages the life cycle of IT assets

-⚡ Currently, much available only in German. ⚡
+⚡ Currently available only in German. ⚡

 ## 🔥 Features

+- Tracking records of devices: a finite number of records/states (*lent*, *removed*, *inroom* etc.) exists, and a device can only have one record at a time.
+In the life cycle of the device the device collects records.
 - Lending management
 - Inventory
 - REST-API